 - Also Just Unplug your HDMI cable from your TV set and then plug it again.

-- Once you connect your Computer to TV via HDMI cable just make sure that you select the correct HDMI port from your TV remote.
+- Once you connect your computer to the TV via HDMI cable just make sure that you select the correct HDMI port from your TV remote.
 (Since most TV have multiple HDMI ports named HDMI1, HDMI2 etc.)

 - Also On your keyboard, press the Windows logo key and P at the same time.